Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

-Quenching decarburization will cause the carbon concentration of the inner and outer layers of the workpiece to be different, and cause the transformation of the inner and outer layers in the heat treatment phase transformation process, and the volume expansion and contraction are also different.
+Quenching decarburization results in a difference in the carbon concentration between the inner and outer layers of the workpiece, leading to unequal transformation during the heat treatment process and varying rates of volume expansion and contraction.

 (3) Reduce fatigue strength

 The decarburization of workpieces significantly affects their fatigue strength, particularly for tools that are subjected to alternating stress in a reciprocating manner.
 This sensitivity to life results in surface peeling, fracture, and other forms of premature damage as the main characteristics of failure.